 Director, 2011-12: Karil Kucera (Asian Studies/Art History), East Asian visual culture

 Faculty, 2011-12: Robert Entenmann (Asian Studies/History), Chinese History; Rika Ito (Asian Studies), Japanese language and linguistics

 The goal of the Asian Conversations program is to provide students with an opportunity to incorporate an off-campus learning experience as well as language study into an extended discussion of the peoples and places that make up Asia.
-Offered as a sophomore-year sequence, Asian Conversations is open to all students interested in studying Asia and Asian languages.
+Offered as a sophomore-year sequence, Asian Conversations is open to all majors interested in studying Asia and Asian languages.
 Students who are studying Chinese or Japanese language are invited to apply for this three-course sequence, which includes an Interim program in China and Japan.